ad510/firstest-principle/learning.md

 ## The most badass learning algorithm ever invented

 Machine learning is a really big field, and there are way too many learning algorithms to cover them all here.
-Most of these algorithms exist either to address practical, real-life problems such as performance or perceived theoretical problems such as runtime complexity.
+Many of these algorithms exist either to address practical, real-life problems such as performance or perceived theoretical problems such as runtime complexity.
 But if you are a godlike being who is not concerned with either of these worldly problems (and let's face it, we all wish we were), there is really only one learning algorithm you need to know, and it is called Solomonoff induction.
 Mathematicians have more or less proven that it is the best general purpose learning algorithm theoretically possible that we can approximately compute using known physics, and I think it is the most badass learning algorithm ever invented. [delete last sentence?]

 Here's the problem that Solomonoff induction is designed to solve: suppose there is some unknown process generating a sequence of 0's and 1's (also known as a "bitstring") and you want to guess the next digit (or "bit") in the sequence.
 (Sounds familiar?)